raul23/Darth-Vader-RPi/docs/main_config.rst

 ``quiet``
 ^^^^^^^^^
-The setting `quiet`_ in the configuration file is a flag (set to False by default) that allows you to run the script ``start_dv`` without printing anything on the terminal, not even the LED symbols when running the simulation nor the exceptions are printed.
+The setting `quiet`_ in the configuration file is a flag (set to false by default) that allows you to run the script ``start_dv`` without printing anything on the terminal, not even the LED symbols when running the simulation nor the exceptions are printed.